Big music, big venues, big sound.

 The Cambridge University Symphony Chorus is a large symphonic auditioned choir, which performs a wide range of large and exciting music, with a strong focus on major 19th- and 20th-century orchestral choral works.

-Currently led by Richard Wilberforce, previous directors have included Sir Stephen Cleobury, Sir Philip Ledger, Sir David Willcocks, and Sir Charles Villiers Stanford, with Sir Roger Norrington and Edward Higginbottom as recent guest conductors.
+The Chorus is led by David Young.
+Previous directors have included Richard Wilberforce, Sir Stephen Cleobury, Sir Philip Ledger, Sir David Willcocks, and Sir Charles Villiers Stanford, with Sir Roger Norrington and Edward Higginbottom as recent guest conductors.
 While maintaining strong links with the University, the Chorus’ membership comprises undergraduates, graduates, staff, and alumni of the University, as well as non-university Cambridge residents.

-Recent highlights include an acclaimed performance of Haydn’s The Creation, Verdi’s Messa da Requiem and an intimate rendering of Vaughan Williams’ Mass in G Minor.
-The Chorus have just returned from Paris, where they joined the Orchestre de Paris under Klaus Mäkelä for Walton’s Belshazzar’s Feast with Sir Willard White.
+Recent highlights include an acclaimed performance of Haydn’s The Creation, Elgar's Dream of Gerontius, Verdi’s Messa da Requiem and an intimate rendering of Vaughan Williams’ Mass in G Minor.
+In 2024 the Chorus joined Nick Collon in Helsinki to perform and record Elgar's Dream of Gerontius.
+In 2023 the Chorus joined the Orchestre de Paris under Klaus Mäkelä for Walton’s Belshazzar’s Feast with Sir Willard White.

 Want to know more?
 Read about the chorus, memberships or visit a rehearsal